fgolemo/mcdp/src/mcdp_data/libraries/manual.mcdplib/tour_composition.md

 Then we can combine these two together.

+The syntax to re-use previously defined MCDPs is:

+    instance `Name

-We can re-use previously defined MCDPs using the syntax ``instance `Name``.
-The backtick means "load symbols from the library".
+The backtick means "load the symbols from the library, from the file ``name.mcdp``".

 The following creates two sub-design problems, for now unconnected.